alissa-huskey/python-class/docs/lessons/problem-solving.md

 #### C. Write the code

-Fill in the actual code under the psudocode comments.
+Fill in the actual code under the pseudocode comments.

 #### D. Verify